 - Accuplacer scores, if previously taken

-Please submit academic transcripts and test scores to the Admissions Office for review.
-We will contact you with your next step for course registration.
+Please promptly submit academic transcripts and standardized test scores, such as SAT/ACT/AP/GED, to the Admissions Office for review.

 |English||Reasoning Through Language Arts (RLA) with a score of 165-174||English score of 21 or higher, or ACT English and ACT Reading combined score of 47 or higher||College-level transfer credit approved by the Admissions office||Appropriate SAT scores (see guidelines below)|